DarrenCoppinger/milestone-project-4/README.md

 - [GIT](https://www.atlassian.com/git/tutorials/install-git)

 To clone or copy this project from GitHub follow these steps:
-1. Follow this link to the [project repository on GitHub] (https://github.com/DarrenCoppinger/milestone-project-4.git)
+1. Follow this link to the [project repository on GitHub] (https://github.com/DarrenCoppinger/milestone-project-4.git).
-2. On the left side of the page click the green button labelled "Clone or Download"
+2. On the left side of the page click the green button labelled "Clone or Download".
-3. In the pop up that appears labelled "Clone with HTTPs" section copy the URL
+3. In the pop up that appears labelled "Clone with HTTPs" section copy the URL.
-4. In your local IDE open Git Bash
+4. In your local IDE open Git Bash.
 5. Change the working directory to the location for the cloned directory to be stored.
-6. Type "git clone" into the GIT CLI terminal and then paste in the URL copied from GitHub in step 3 (i.e. git clone https://github.com/DarrenCoppinger/milestone-project-4.git )
+6. Type "git clone" into the GIT CLI terminal and then paste in the URL copied from GitHub in step 3 (i.e. git clone https://github.com/DarrenCoppinger/milestone-project-4.git).
 7. Hit enter and create your local drive.
-8. Install the necessary requirements from the requirements.txt file using the command `pip3 install -r requirements.txt`
+8. Install the necessary requirements from the requirements.txt file using the command `pip3 install -r requirements.txt`.
 9. Set up a free account on AWS to create an S3-Bucket to service the static files for the website.
     - Set the CORS configuration as follows:
         ```